hbmarchive/ferris-sweep/readme.md

 There are a set of modified `Tab` keys on the left hand side for navigating between tabs and windows: `Ctrl-Tab` and `Alt-Tab`.
 The `Close Tab` key will close the currently active tab.
-In addition, for Windows 11, there are two macros bound to keys that will switch to previous and next virtual desks.
+In addition, for Windows 11, there are two keys that switch to previous and next virtual desks.
 The `Left Button` and `Right Button` keys serve as alternative mouse buttons when using an external trackball or trackpad.

 On the bottom left the `Func Layer` key switches the keyboard into the **function layer**.
-The `Scut Layer` key on the bottom right switches the keyboard into the **shortcut layer** for a single key press and returns the keyboard to the **base layer** after a shortcut key has been pressed.
+The `Shortcut Layer` key on the bottom right switches the keyboard into the **shortcut layer** for a single key press and returns the keyboard to the **base layer** after a shortcut key has been pressed.